by Dr. Lawrence Wilson

 Rapid pulse (or tachycardia), a very slow pulse (or bradycardia), palpitations, skipped beats or heart arrhythmias.
-For details on these symptoms during a nutritional balancing program, read Palpitations and Rapid Heart Rate on this website.
+For details on these symptoms during a development program, read Palpitations and Rapid Heart Rate on this website.

 High blood pressure often causes few symptoms, so it is best to check your blood pressure every few years.
 Some drug stores and supermarkets have blood pressure machines you can use to do this, so a doctor visit is not required.